 As a food business, Madras Café aims to raise awareness of the importance of food sovereignty for the rural population of India by showcasing the work of AVI’s India NGO partners.
 MadCaf wants also to further the message that here in the UK as consumers we can have a significant influence in combatting the negative impacts of food production on Indian rural communities and the environment.
 Deciding how and where to source our food favouring local and seasonal products are the first steps to take responsibility for our personal wellbeing; reduce carbon footprint and prevent the suffering of rural communities.

 MadCaf’s philosophy is a mudpie masala of very imaginative, creative individual ideas, kneaded together by non-hierarchical and democratic discussions occasioned by ‘market realities’.
 This approach has held Madras Café together as a high functioning voluntary productive unit for many years now.

 In 2014 we published the first Madras Café Cookbook and we are about to publish a new second book later this year full of authentic vegetarian & vegan recipes.
 These books are available to buy in the AVI online shop.

-This year COVID-19 has prevented our annual presence at WOMAD.
+In 2020 COVID-19 prevented our annual presence at WOMAD.
 However, we moved Madras Cafe online through a re-imagined virtual series of events: the Madras Café ‘UNLOCKED’ from the 24th to the 26th of July 2020.
 Do take a look and join us!
 The events will be available online until Spring 2021.

 Over the years, Madras Café has depended on the unflinching enthusiasm and skills of its peerless voluntary band of cooks, its multi-talented site crew and its expanding army of choppers, servers and pot scrubbers.
-The dedication Madras Café team is unwavering.
+The dedication of the Madras Café team is unwavering.
 The multi-generational encounters Madras Café family has developed over the years are like no other.